Signature by Mark Notary Public

 It is possible to still be notarized under these conditions as long as other conditions are all met.

-There are a few requirements that need to be met specifically for signature by mark.
+There are a few requirements that need to be met specifically.
 There must be two additional witnesses to witness the making of the mark.
 One witness must sign the signers name next to the mark, and then they must sign their names as witnesses to the document/ mark.
 One signer must also sign the signers name and subscribe their own name in the notary public’s journal for record.

-Signature by mark can be complicated, and signers should always consult a lawyer in regards to the legality of a signature by mark for the intended purpose or recipient of the document.
-Even though California Notary Publics are allowed to notarize signatures by mark, this does not meant that the signature is sufficient for legality, the recording agency, or the party to which the document is going to be presented to.
+This can be complicated, and signers should always consult a lawyer in regards to the legality of a signature by mark for the intended purpose or recipient of the document.
+Even though California Notary Publics are allowed to notarize signatures by mark, this does not mean that the signature is sufficient for the legality, the recording agency, or the party to which the document is going to be presented.

-When a signer is unable to subscribe the same legal signature that is on their identification and other document, they can choose to utilize signature by mark.
-This mark can be a line, x, or other shape typically.
-Sometimes the first initial of a name is used.
+When a signer is unable to subscribe to the same legal signature that is on their identification and other documents, they can choose to utilize signature by mark.
+This mark is an x or another shape, typically.
 It just must be a consistent mark throughout the documents executed, and in the Notary Public’s journal in order for the Notary Public to be allowed to notarize the mark as a notarized signature.